Cliffhanger (2027 film): As a reboot

-In October 2024 it was reported that Stallone and Roman Waugh were no longer involved with the film.
-In a creative overhaul, the project was changed from a direct-sequel to a modern-day original reimagining.
-Jaume Collet-Serra was hired as director, the script was written by Mark Bianculli and Melanie Toast, based on a story by Ana Lily Amirpour.
+In October 2024, it was reported that Stallone and Roman Waugh were no longer involved with the film; in a creative overhaul, the project was changed from a direct sequel to a reimagining with Jaume Collet-Serra taking over as director.
+Additionally, Melanie Toast was added as a writer.
+Bianculli and Toast received screenplay credit, while Penn and Bianculli received story credit.
 Lily James was cast in the lead role, with Pierce Brosnan, Nell Tiger Free, Franz Rogowski, Shubham Saraf, Assaad Bouab, Suzy Bemba, and Bruno Gouery in supporting roles.
-Principal photography began on October 31, 2024 in Austria.
+Principal photography began that same month in Austria.
+Krisztian Majdik edited the film.